 Do not invest money you cannot afford to lose.

-o Never use forms of debt (like credit cards) to invest on stocks, first pay your bills.
+o Never use forms of debt (like credit cards) to invest on stocks - first pay your bills.

 Do not believe everything you read from the internet that was written by a person.